 part of our Justice System, since the territorial days of

 our State.
-Arizona revised Statue 22-131 A states that, Constables shall
+Arizona revised Statute 22-131 A states that, Constables shall

 attend the courts of justices of the peace within their precincts